-Course Description: The Practicum will provide students with lawyering skills, substantive legal knowledge and training in non-legal areas such as child development and trauma to prepare them to be excellent attorneys for children and other vulnerable populations.
-The weekly class will include a discussion of specific cases students are working on, practical training on specific types of youth law cases, substantive legal training in Education, Foster Care, Guardianship and Immigration, and additional training in non-legal topics relevant to attorneys working with children and other vulnerable populations, focused on advocacy for clients who have been impacted by trauma.
+Course Description: The Practicum provides students with lawyering skills, substantive legal knowledge and training in non-legal areas such as child development and trauma to prepare them to be excellent attorneys for children and other vulnerable populations.
+Students work at Legal Services for Children (LSC) under the supervision of its staff attorneys and take a weekly seminar taught by LSC's executive director, which includes a discussion of specific cases students are working on, practical training on specific types of youth law cases, substantive legal training in Education, Foster Care, Guardianship and Immigration, and additional training in non-legal topics relevant to attorneys working with children and other vulnerable populations who have been impacted by trauma.

-The practicum component will include participation in LSC’s warmline (a free and confidential help line), school expulsion hearings, guardianship proceedings, and immigration matters.
-Students will also have the opportunity to help on LSC policy/advocacy projects.
+The practicum's fieldwork component includes participation in LSC’s warmline (a free and confidential help line) and students will represent youth in some of the following settings: school expulsion hearings, guardianship proceedings, and immigration matters.
+Students may also help on LSC policy/advocacy projects.
 Students will improve their skills in interviewing, issue spotting, case presentation and trial techniques, as well as gain familiarity with administrative hearings, state court hearings, federal immigration proceedings and policy work.

 6 units: 2 class units and 4 fieldwork units graded pass-fail.
-Fieldwork units will count against the 18 unit limit for non-classroom work.
+Fieldwork units count against the 20-unit limit for non-classroom work.
 Satisfies professional skills requirement.
+All units count as Experiential.

 Prerequisites: Children and the Law, may be waived with permission of the instructor.
 Prior or concurrent enrollment in Family Law, Education Law, Public Schools and the Constitution recommended.
 Preference will be given to third years and bilingual students.